 You can not just connect PSVR on your PS4 console.
 For that, you need an adapter, which is supplied with the headset.
 You place the headset on the head so that the eyes can access the screen in the container first.
 Also, there are a number of sensors in the hardware, which, for example, are able to measure the movements of the head.
 You can also connect headphones to the headset which is also included in the package.
 Unfortunately, not everything is in the box that you can buy at the end of this year in the store.

 PlayStation VR has some necessary accessories to work.
-You need the PlayStation Camera (sold separately), and in any case, the PlayStation DualShock 4 controller (you get one when you buy a PlayStation 4 will also be sold separately), or the PlayStation Move controllers (sold separately).
+You need the PlayStation Camera (sold separately), and in any case, the PlayStation DualShock 4 controller (you get one when you buy a PlayStation 4 will also be sold separately), or the PlayStation Move controllers (sold separately) and you also need chairs made for gaming in which you can sit comfortably and play your favorite games.
 There will be games that will work with both the DualShock 4 as Move controllers.
 There will probably also games that will exclusively work with the Move controllers.

 The design of the VR PlayStation